casutton/casutton.github.io/_posts/2018-08-05-deprecation.md

 Often that type of humour works well for me, and is enjoyed all around.
-Well, maybe I'm not perceptive enough to tell if anyone else enjoys it, but I do, at least.
+Well, maybe I'm not perceptive enough to tell if anyone else enjoys it, but I do.

-The misfortune joke never works, though.
+The misfortunate joke never works, though.
 Both times the student turned and looked at me like I had three heads.
 Why would I say something like that about myself?
 Why would being my PhD student be a bad thing?